Franklyne-kibet/Franklyne-Kibet/README.md

-- 👋 Hi, I’m Franklyne
+ 👋 Hi, I’m Franklyne!
+I write performant code
-- 👀 Backend Engineer || Data Infrastructure Engineer.
-- 👀 Systems are just throw-away-artifact.
-- 📫 How to reach me ckfranklyne@gmail.com.

 <!---
 Franklyne-Kibet/Franklyne-Kibet is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.